Project overview

-Dr Mark Hayes worked with Clifford Longley and representatives of the Blueprint for a Better Business, the Common Good Foundation and CAFOD, to take another look at Company Law reform in the light of Catholic Social Thought.
+Dr Mark Hayes, Clifford Longley and representatives of the Blueprint for a Better Business, the Common Good Foundation and CAFOD, to take another look at Company Law reform in the light of Catholic Social Thought.

 Making a clear distinction between the company itself (a legal construct) and its business, for the purpose of defining the ‘success’ that directors have a duty to promote